TeachingWithAI/TAI/for-teachers/part-1-ai-arts-humanities/diffusion/image_to_noise_examples/index.md

 has_children: true
 ---

 Here you find the images and their transformation to noise.
+You can show these at the end of Assignment 1, to compare to the images that the students created.
+The idea is not that they recover this perfectly!

 {% assign pngs = site.static_files
   | where: "extname", ".png"